CHUWI Hi13 Review

 CHUWI Hi13 Profile and Pen

-Like the Asus Transformer keyboard, the docking adjusting is very stiff, it’s really hard to move this just by your hand.
-The good news is it’s fairly firm, you can still have some display wobble but it works out OK.
+Like the Asus Transformer keyboard, the docking adjustment is very stiff; it’s really hard to move this just by your hand.
+The good news is it’s fairly firm; you can still have some display wobble, but it works out OK.
 Plus, the keyboard dock is made out of metal.

 CHUWI Hi13 Keyboard